-For the safety and well being of UIC employees, and to ensure good order and efficiency in the operation of the Company’s business, certain rules and standards of conduct are applied to all employees.
+For the safety and wellbeing of UIC employees, and to ensure good order and efficiency in the operation of the Company’s business, certain rules and standards of conduct are applied to all employees.
 It is Company policy to enforce these rules in a consistent way.

 Code of Ethics Downloadable Policy Document

-Review each situation in its entirety;
+- Review each situation in its entirety; and

 Although there is no way to identify every possible violation of rules and standards of conduct, the following is a partial list of behaviors which may result in disciplinary action, up to and including, termination: